dariober/Java-cafe/vmatchToSam/README.md

 ## Utility to convert vmatch output to sam format

-[vmatch](http://www.vmatch.de/) a versatile software tool for eﬃciently solving large scale sequence matching tasks.
+[vmatch](http://www.vmatch.de/) is a versatile software tool for eﬃciently solving large scale sequence matching tasks.
 `vmatchToSam` converts the vmatch output to [sam format](http://samtools.github.io/hts-specs/SAMv1.pdf) so that various tools for sam analysis can be used on vmatch.